djplaner/memex/docs/sense/CASA/CASA/canvas-learning-journal.md

 - [[log-1-canvas-learning-journal]]

-## Exloration of Canvas community practices
+## Exploration of Canvas community practices

 In summary,